Skip to content

 Adding Instructions to Your Agent

-When creating an agent, you can pass the instructions parameter.
+When creating an agent, you can pass the instructions parameter in the PromptAgentDefinition.

 Here's an example:

-instructions="You are a helpful support assistant for Azure AI Foundry.
-Always provide concise, step-by-step answers."
+instructions="You are a helpful support assistant for Microsoft Foundry.
+Always provide concise, step-by-step answers.",

 )